mikemckiernan/decl-configs/README.md

 `oc apply -f ...`.

-Regarding the plausibility of these YAMLs, they appear to run and work as-is on the hardware that is available to me.--Except the ipvlan and macvlan examples.
-Those two reliably do not work with the hardware I have and `k describe <pod-name>` includes the following:
+Regarding the plausibility of these YAMLs, they appear to run and work as-is on the hardware that is available to me.
+The ipvlan and macvlan examples require the sort of cluster that is available to me as "bare metal."
+On virtualized hardware, those two reliably do not work and `k describe <pod-name>` includes the following:

 ```text
 error adding container to network "network-macvlan-static": failed